bluecaret/family-cookbook/docs/recipe/shoyu-ramen.md

   - main
   - soup
 excerpt: 'Ramen noodles in a soy sauce-flavored chicken broth, topped with ingredients like green onions, mushrooms, and chicken.'
+noRecipe: 'Ramen noodles in a soy sauce-flavored chicken broth, topped with ingredients like green onions, mushrooms, and chicken.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Ramen noodles in a soy sauce-flavored chicken broth, topped with ingredients like green onions, mushrooms, and chicken.